-There are many ways you can increase your job prospects: from the obvious spell-checking of your CV to the more dedicated undertaking of unpaid work experience.
-However, if you are trying to get into a profession which is popular, like PR and Communications, you need to demonstrate more than just an ability to spell correctly.
+There are a number of ways in which you can increase your job prospects, from finishing touches like spell-checking your CV, to the more dedicated undertaking of unpaid work experience.
+However, if you are trying to break in to an industry as popular as PR and Communications, you need to find a way to stand out.

 Are there any specific characteristics a candidate needs?

-David: Really strong communication skills are of course a pre-requisite, but an ability to go beyond the sound-bite and provide evidence of advisory skills is what I’m looking for.
+Really strong communication skills are of course a pre-requisite, but an ability to go beyond the sound-bite and provide evidence of advisory skills is what we look for.
 We want to be viewed as trusted advisors by our clients, so candidates need to show they can become one.

-Jo: For an entry level or junior candidate I will be looking out for curiosity and energy.
-For me they are the best indicators of passion and that’s really important in PR.
-When it comes to more senior candidates I take for granted that they will be excellent at the day job.
-More important is attitude…Are they willing to get stuck in?
-Do they still get excited about doing great work for clients?
-Do they still enjoy the thrill of the chase when it comes to new business and pitching stories to the media?
-Do they want to play a part in growing the business?
-If they want to stay comfortable in a big corporate structure, then they are not for us and we are not for them.
+For an entry level or junior candidate our clients will be looking out for curiosity and energy.
+They are the best indicators of passion and that’s really important in PR.
+When it comes to more senior candidates, such as Senior Account Executive or Account Manager, our clients might take for granted that they will be excellent at the day job.
+More important is attitude…Are you willing to get stuck in?
+Do you still get excited about doing great work for clients?
+Do you still enjoy the thrill of the chase when it comes to new business and pitching stories to the media?
+Do you want to play a part in growing the business?
+Does the culture suit your expectations?
+For example, if you come from a big corporate background and are applying to a small boutique, but want to stay comfortable in a big corporate structure, then the company you are looking at might not be suitable for you.

 Is previous experience or a related qualification necessary?